Mike Salmon (American football): Personal

-Mike Salmon is the younger brother of former Major League Baseball right fielder Tim Salmon, who was named the American League's Rookie of the Year in 1993 and World Series Champion in 2002 for the Los Angeles Angels.
+Mike Salmon is the younger brother of former Major League Baseball (MLB) right fielder Tim Salmon, who was named the American League's Rookie of the Year in 1993 and World Series Champion in 2002 for the Anaheim Angels.
+His son Jack Salmon was drafted by the Angels in the 2026 MLB draft.
 His cousin is Academy Award-winning Best Actress Holly Hunter.
 In 2012, Mike Salmon had his football jersey retired at Greenway High School in Phoenix, Arizona.
 He is the first and only football player to have his number retired in school history.
 His brother Tim is the only baseball player in the school's history to have his baseball number retired.

-He lives in Newport Beach, California with his wife, Nina, and three children (Jack, Nick, and Brooke).
+He lives in Newport Beach, California with his wife, Nina.
 Salmon serves as vice chairman of the board of directors of the Lott Trophy, an annual college football award given to a defensive player that exhibits excellence on and off the field.

 Salmon received two degrees Bachelor's degree in Urban and Regional Planning and Communications from the University of Southern California, where he was a member of the Phi Delta Theta fraternity and named to the All Phi Delta Theta football team all four years he played.